Deriving from classical chinese architecture, Plasma Studio thought out the organization of the building as a linear sequence of planes.

 DESIGN TEAM Marco Becucci, Eva Castro, Alessandro Fisalli, Ulla Hell, Holger Kehne, Ning Ling, Pietro Scarpa, Chuan Wang

-The central axis, at first imposing a rigid symmetry is disturbed by a curvilinear, meandering flows of the landscape around it, producing twirls and ripples that guide and gently affect the visitors’ trajectory.
-Our proposal emphasizes this movement as the formative element of the landscape, where their imprint produces folds and ripples at varying scales, creating shading and sitting devices.
+The central axis (imposing a rigid symmetry) is disturbed by the curvilinear, meandering flows of the landscape around it, producing twirls and ripples that guide and gently affect the visitors’ trajectory.
+All possibilities to establish direct links are choreographed using the presence of the performance center as the key articulation point, where flows are collected, channeled and materialized into a variety of spatial configurations.
+Plasma’s proposal emphasizes the trajectories as the formative element of the landscape, where their imprint produces folds of various scales, ripping off the ground, peeling off the surface, uncovering the grass beneath and creating shading and sitting devices.